Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 > Occasionally, a peer developer picked this problem (for the sake of the team) to dive into the hand-obfuscated code.
 After making the brain function on all cylinders, the slices of Swiss cheese coincided to reveal a malicious an<i>null</i>er.
 Fixed.\
 > &nbsp;

-**Moral?** Imagining the number of cases without a happy twist, Sir Hoare may surely write off a digit from the tech debt he shouldered.
+**MORAL?** Imagining the number of cases without a happy twist, Sir Hoare may surely write off a digit from the tech debt he shouldered.

 \___________\
 🔚 &empty; 2025  image credits: Wiki Commons, kyriosity